 - Focusing on product features, not benefits.
 When you’re trying to sell to someone, you don’t want to focus on all of the new colors your product is available in, for example.
 Tell them how the product can help them solve their problem.

 At Advertisers Printing, we can help you get your direct mail campaign on track.
 We offer both marketing solutions and printing solutions that are sustainable and efficient.
-For more information on how we can help you, please contact us!
+For more information on how we can help you, contact Advertisers Printing, a St. Louis Printing Company today!